igabriel85/DICE-Monitoring/src/README.md

 ##Installation

-The instalation is largely based on bash scripts.
-Future versions will most likely be based on chef recepies and/or deb/rpm packages.
-There are 2 types of instalation procedures currently supported.
+The installation is largely based on bash scripts.
+Future versions will most likely be based on chef recepies and/or deb or rpm packages.
+There are 2 types of installation procedures currently supported.

 ### Cloud
-This type of instalation is for client/cloud deployment.
+This type of installation is for client/cloud deployment.
 It will install all python modules as well as the ELK (ElasticSearch, logstash and kibana 4) stack.
-Only local  installation is currently supported.
+Only local  deployment  is currently supported.

 * Download the installation script to the desired host and make it executable